richardmleggett/MARTi/README.md

-# MARTi
-Metagenomic Analysis in Real Time
+# MARTi: Metagenomic Analysis in Real Time

 If you are viewing a mirror of this repository, please go to the main repository at: https://github.com/richardmleggett/MARTi